thevickypedia/VaultAPI/decryptors/README.md

 1. Decrypts the requested secret values from the database (uses Fernet algorithm)
 2. Constructs a payload with the requested key-value pairs.
-3. Encrypts the payload with the API key and a timestamp that's valid for 60s
+3. Encrypts the payload with the API key, secret and a timestamp that's valid for 60s

 ### Other security recommendations